MicrosoftDocs/win32/desktop-src/SecCrypto/example-c-program-using-cryptencryptmessage-and-cryptdecryptmessage.md

 ---
-description: Shows the relationship between those function parameters that point to structures or arrays and their initialized data. ms.assetid: b1ad0f13-fb4d-421f-b054-a99c8ad9c83a
+description: Shows the relationship between those function parameters that point to structures or arrays and their initialized data, with a code example. ms.assetid: b1ad0f13-fb4d-421f-b054-a99c8ad9c83a
 title: 'Example C Program: Using CryptEncryptMessage and CryptDecryptMessage' ms.topic: article